 Dr. Rush tends to favor cognitive-behavioral approaches, but also recognizes and works with developmental issues, including adult development or phase of life issues.
 He is experienced in using EMDR and exposure with response prevention techniques.
 He also believes it is important to work with physiological issues which are related to mental and emotional functioning.
 He believes in being nonjudgmental and accepting, and in helping clients to develop and refine their abilities to use their thinking, emotions, and behavior in an integrated way to enhance the quality of their lives.

 Over the years Dr. Rush has consistently gotten very good feedback from his clients with regard to their treatment results.
 His clients also indicate that Dr. Rush focused on what was important to them, in a way that made sense to them.

-He is on most insurance provider panels, and some of his clients pay out of pocket.
+He is on most insurance provider panels.
 The fee for clients who are paying out of pocket or self-pay is $100.00 per session.

 When leaving a voice mail, sending a text or email, please let Dr. Rush how you would prefer that he respond and with regard to maintaining privacy for you.

 https://www.linkedin.com/home?trk=nav_responsive_tab_home This is the link for my LinkedIn home page.